 How does a drug pump work?

 The implanted pump and catheter release prescribed amounts of pain in close proximity to the spinal cord, to affect pain signals before they reach the brain.
 The programmability of the pump enables your doctor to customize the therapy to best meet your needs throughout the day.
 You return to your doctor’s office for more medication when the pump needs to be refilled.

 Is a drug pump right for me?

 Talk to your doctor to determine what kinds of pain treatments would work for you.
 The choice of treatment depends on the type of pain, how severe it is, and how you respond to your pain treatment.
-If your doctor thinks you are a good candidate for a drug pump, you can complete a screening test so that you can experience the therapy to see if you are a good candidate.
+If your doctor thinks you are a good candidate for a drug pump, you can complete a screening trial so that you can experience the therapy to see if you are a good candidate.